Sparse Regular Expression Matching: Internal Transitions, State-Set Decompositions, and Transition Trees

-We now define internal transitions and internal transition nodes.
-Intuitively, given an internal node $v$, an internal transition on $v$ and a character $\alpha$ will correspond to the conditions on $q$ and $v$ in Lemma~\ref{lem:transition} while ignoring the condition on $p$.
-The \emph{internal $\odot$-transition} and \emph{internal $\ast$-transition}, denoted $\delta^{\odot}(v, \alpha)$ and $\delta^{\ast}(v, \alpha)$, respectively, are defined as the sets
+Given an internal node $v$, an internal transition on $v$ and a character $\alpha$ will correspond to the conditions on $q$ and $v$ in Lemma~\ref{lem:transition} while ignoring the condition on $p$.
+In general, we will also specify a range of positions we are interested in.
+Formally, given an internal node $v$, a character $\alpha$, and positions $l$ and $r$, define the \emph{internal $\odot$-transition} and \emph{internal $\ast$-transition}, denoted $\delta^{\odot}(v, \alpha)$ and $\delta^{\ast}(v, \alpha)$, respectively, as follows.